 History of The Department of Chicana/o and Latina/o Studies:

-Beginnings: An era known for its civil rights marches, anti-war protests, and student walkouts sparked the foundation of an academic discipline known for more than forty years as Chicano Studies.
+Beginnings: An era known for its civil rights marches, anti-war protests, and student walkouts sparked the foundation of an academic discipline known for almost 50 years as Chicano Studies.
 The academic discipline had its inception at Cal State L.A. in the Fall 1968 under the name of Mexican American Studies Program and coordinated by Dr. Ralph Guzmán, an assistant professor of government at Cal State L.A.
 The program’s focus was interdisciplinary, thus counter to the traditional academic emphasis on specialization and turning instead to the study of Mexican Americans through courses in history, culture, political science, psychology, and an emerging Chicano literature.
 As of its foundation the Mexican American Studies Program proposed to question the negative portrayal of Americans of Mexican ancestry in U.S. literature and the media, and to prepare students for careers in education, law, the social sciences and, among other fields, medicine.
 In 1968 the Mexican American student population at Cal State L.A. included only 4%, yet the campus stood at a walking distance from one of the largest Mexican American communities in the nation.
 On demographics alone, Cal State L.A. was destined to be the campus where Mexican American Studies would be born and thrive as a successful academic field.

 In 1971 the program was instituted as the Department of Chicano Studies, with an increasing number of similar departments across the nation.
-Working in unison with local neighborhoods, Chicano faculty acknowledged the importance of public service and community involvement in a student’s education.
-These ideals led the Department of Chicano Studies to support the establishment of Cal State L.A.’s Educational Opportunity Program (EOP), and of the Educational Participation in Communities (EPIC).
-Representing different fields and research interests, the full-time and part-time faculty in the early 1970s included Roberto Cantú, Alfred Carmona, Manuel De Ortega, Miguel Domínguez, Jorge Illueca, David Lόpez-Lee, Louis R. Negrete, Emilio Pulido, Rudy Quiñones, Richard Santillán, and Héctor Soto-Pérez.
+Working in unison with local neighborhoods, Chicana and Chicano faculty acknowledged the importance of public service and community involvement in a student’s education.
+These ideals in conjunction with the Chicanx student organizing of the United Mexican American Students (UMAS) at Cal State LA in conjunction with the Black Student Union (BSU) led to the establishment of Cal State L.A.’s Educational Opportunity Program (EOP), and of the Educational Participation in Communities (EPIC).
+Representing different fields and research interests, the full-time and part-time faculty in the early 1970s included Carlos Munoz, Roberto Cantú, Alfred Carmona, Manuel De Ortega, Miguel Domínguez, Jorge Illueca, David Lόpez-Lee, Louis R. Negrete, Emilio Pulido, Rudy Quiñones, Richard Santillán, and Héctor Soto-Pérez.
 As Department Chair, Dr. Negrete created two options for students interested in teaching: the multiple subjects credential for elementary school teachers, and the single subject credential for high school teachers.
 Dr. Negrete also wrote and spearheaded the Master of Arts Degree in Mexican American Studies, a graduate degree approved in 1977.

 Chicana(o) and Latina(o) Studies faculty are an integral part of Cal State L.A.
-The campus honored Chicano Studies faculty with the Outstanding Professor Award (Roberto Cantú, 1990-1991; Francisco Balderrama, 1996-1997), and the President’s Distinguished Professor Award (Roberto Cantú, 2009-2010).
+The campus honored CLS faculty with the Outstanding Professor Award (Roberto Cantú, 1990-1991; Francisco Balderrama, 1996-1997), and the President’s Distinguished Professor Award (Roberto Cantú, 2009-2010).